Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 We know this can be tough to do, especially praying and asking God to bless someone who is tormenting you, but with your good intentions it can do miracles.

-In Matthew 5:44-45, Jesus said, “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
+In Matthew 5:44-45, Jesus said, “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.

 We recently met a couple who were constantly dodging bullets for the last seven years from her former spouse.
 When challenged to pray for his salvation and God’s blessings on his life, they were very skeptical that this would even work.
-But after one week of praying, the former spouse called (not once, but twice) to apologize for all of his bad behavior — and complimented her on how well she had done raising their children!
+But after one week of praying, the former spouse called (not once, but twice) to apologize for all of his bad behavior —and complimented her on how well she had done raising their children!
 It was truly a breakthrough and a miracle.

-In Luke 4: 18 Jesus said, “The Spirit of the LORD is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed; to proclaim the acceptable year of the LORD.”
+You can also be a witness of God’s unconditional love to that former spouse.
+If you have a relationship with Jesus, you have what they need to heal their hurts.
+In Luke 4:18 Jesus said, “The Spirit of the LORD is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed; to proclaim the acceptable year of the LORD.

 WOW!
-What great love God our Father has for each of us — and that former spouse — to send His Son to meet our every need!
+What great love God our Father has for each of us —and that former spouse —to send His Son to meet our every need!

-God just might want to use you to help them find His love and healing — what a thought!
+God just might want to use you to help them find His love and healing —what a thought!

 Limit conversations with them.
-Make your conversations with your former spouse brief and informative.
+Make your conversations with your former spouse brief and yet informative.
 If they try to start an argument, then end the conversation.
 They may resist this, but after a few times they will begin to realize that you will not engage their behavior.

 Do not let your new spouse be your messenger with your former spouse.
 Doing so can irritate an already tense situation.